nikolasburk/support-challenges-devendra/challenge-3/Solution.md

 # Challenge-3

-* Solution fot this challenge can be found at [Challenge-3](https://github.com/devendradhanal/support-challenge-3)
+* Solution for this challenge can be found at [Challenge-3](https://github.com/devendradhanal/support-challenge-3)

 ### Process to figure out a solution